reposense/RepoSense/docs/ug/customizingReports.md

 2\.
 To have more precise control over which code segment is attributed to which author, authors can annotate their code using `@@author` tags, as explained below.
   {{ embed("Appendix: **Using `@@author` tags**", "usingAuthorTags.md") }}

+In both instances, it is **necessary to commit any changes** in both situations for these changes to be detected by RepoSense.